Skip to main content

 SCIM Provisioning

 SCIM synchronizes users and groups between the identity provider and Files.com.
 The identity provider creates users, updates user attributes, assigns group memberships, and deactivates accounts when access changes.
-This synchronization ensures that Files.com reflects the current state of the identity system.
+Files.com reflects the current state of the identity system at all times.

 Identity provider administrators configure provisioning rules in the identity provider to determine which users and groups synchronize to Files.com.
-Group mappings allow administrators to control folder permissions, protocol access, and account status through identity provider group assignments.
+Group mappings give administrators control over folder permissions, protocol access, and account status through identity provider group assignments.

 SCIM supports full lifecycle automation.
 When administrators deactivate or remove a user in the identity provider, the identity provider updates the corresponding account in Files.com and removes access automatically.
-This model ensures that access policies remain aligned with the identity system.
+Access policies remain aligned with the identity system.

 Deployments that rely on centralized identity management typically implement SCIM provisioning because it provides lifecycle synchronization, group-based access control, and automated deactivation.

-The identity providers Files.com integrates with using SCIM are Okta, Microsoft Entra ID, LDAP/Active Directory, OneLogin, Cisco Duo, JumpCloud, and SAML (any provider).
+Files.com integrates with the following identity providers using SCIM: Okta, Microsoft Entra ID, LDAP/Active Directory, OneLogin, Cisco Duo, JumpCloud, and SAML (any provider).

 Just-in-Time (JIT) Provisioning